nestybox/sysbox-runc/README.md

 sysvisor-runc spec
 ```

-### Running System Containers
+### Running Containers

-Assuming you have an OCI bundle from the previous step you can execute the system container in two different ways.
+Assuming you have an OCI bundle from the previous step you can execute the container in two different ways.

 The first way is to use the convenience command `run` that will handle creating, starting, and deleting the container after it exits.